 - Recruitment and selection

 Diversity report – practical recommendations to drive DEI forwards

-The audit and resulting report focused on practical actions to build a more inclusive culture, embedding diversity, equity, and inclusion throughout the organisation.
+The audit and resulting report focused on practical actions to build a more inclusive culture, embedding diversity, equity, and inclusion throughout the organization.

-The audit identified two strategic objectives that Mental Health Concern should prioritise:
+The audit identified two strategic objectives that Mental Health Concern should prioritize:

 - Equality, Diversity, and Inclusion is part of business as usual at Mental Health Concern

 - Mental Health Concern’s workforce reflects its client base.

 Four key pillars of recommendations emerged from the audit:

 - Securing Solid EDI Foundations – getting the foundations right (data, policies, the role of network groups)

 - Building Skills and Confidence – upskilling the workforce and equipping them with knowledge and skills of DEI best practice (all staff, leadership and board)